 Mickey’s Not So Scary Halloween Party takes place in Magic Kingdom every fall.
 The party is a hard-ticketed event that is not included with park admission.
 Typically, Mickey’s Not So Scary runs several times a week from 7 PM (guests can enter Magic Kingdom anytime after 4 PM) to midnight.
 This post will cover our review of the Halloween Party as well as a few thoughts on an ideal touring plan.

-Is August 12th too early to be walking around in a Halloween costume?
+Is August 11th too early to be walking around in a Halloween costume?
 Well, probably but that’s where you’ll see the cheapest tickets.
-Speaking of, tickets will be on sale beginning May 18th for the general public and May 12th for those staying on-site.
-Prices for the parties range from $109 to $199, with a $10 discount for Annual Passholders and DVC members.
+Speaking of, tickets are on sale now.
+Prices for the party range from $109 to $199, with a $10 discount for Annual Passholders and DVC members.
 For a full calendar of prices, click here.

 The rest of this post is a full review of the party along with some tips.